 Not found your question?
 Email info@schoolfarmcsa.org.uk and we’ll add it to the list.

-We do also sometimes suffer a little from natural pests because from us you don’t get vegetables doused in horrible chemicals.
+We do sometimes suffer from natural pests, because we don’t douse our veg in horrible chemicals.
 So you may find the odd slug or a carrot that’s suffered a little from carrot root fly.
-We always try and let you know in our newsletter if a crop is suffering at the hands of a particular pest so you can understand the reason for any blemishes.
-Generally we’ll only give you veg with minor blemishes which can be easily cut out.
+We’ll only give you veg with minor blemishes which can be easily cut out.

 How will I know which box to take?